jasonrichdarmawan/darkmark-docker/README.md

 Authorization required, but no authorization protocol specified
 ```

-The solution is to make the xhost list persistent, by running the command below in the terminal.
+The solution is to make the xhost list persistent, by running the command below in the host machine terminal.
 ```
 $ sudo bash -c 'echo 127.0.0.1 >> /etc/X0.hosts'
 ```